-&lt;sup>17We refer to a policy-induced real exchange rate undervaluation when the real exchange rate, net of the Balassa-Samuelson effect, is undervalued in the competitive equilibrium allocation with policy intervention compared to its value in the laissez-faire equilibrium.
+17 We refer to a policy-induced real exchange rate undervaluation when the real exchange rate, net of the Balassa-Samuelson effect, is undervalued in the competitive equilibrium allocation with policy intervention compared to its value in the laissez-faire equilibrium.

-&lt;sup>18In our model, we can think of tradable goods as a proxy for the international currency.
+18 In our model, we can think of tradable goods as a proxy for the international currency.